Powers (comics): Recognition and influence

 The series won the Eisner Award for Best New Series for 2001 and Brian Michael Bendis won the Best Writer Eisner Award in 2002 and 2003.

 Greg Rucka and Ed Brubaker, whom Bendis and Oeming view as "amazing crime writers", created Gotham Central, which Bendis and Oeming view as one of many Powers-like comics influenced by their work.
 Bendis notes that Rucka and Brubaker gave himself and Oeming a "heads up" that they were preparing a "cop book in the DC Universe" and entirely separate from the plethora of titles which seem to merely be attempting to ape Powers.

-Television adaptation
+Television adaptations

-A television adaptation of Powers premiered on the PlayStation Network, the PSN's first original programming.
+In March 2015, a television adaptation of Powers premiered on the PlayStation Network, the PSN's first original programming.
 Two seasons were produced.

+In March 2026, an adult animated television series is in development at Netflix.
+Co-creators Bendis and Oeming are heavily involved in the show's development.